-- Colbrow Medics will be allocated to all YJFL venues and costs will be covered by the YJFL.
+Colbrow Medics will be allocated to a selection of YJFL venues and costs will be covered by the YJFL.

-- The YJFL will make a phone call to the parents of all injured players on the Monday following the match to follow up on the injury.
+The YJFL will make a phone call to the parents select injured players in the week following the match to follow up on the injury.